Breastfeeding Support

 • Since feeding your newborn will be your number one priority, ask visitors to leave if you don’t feel comfortable with them being around

-• Hold your baby skin-to-skin often during your time at Bryan Family Birthplace and at home, especially if your baby seems to be sleepy
+• Hold your baby skin-to-skin often during your time at the hospital and at home, especially if your baby seems to be sleepy

 • Avoid pacifiers and artificial nipples in the early weeks.
 You can pacify your baby at your breast